1984 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Auction records show that the Denver Mint’s MS65 grade coins sold for good prices.
+Auction records show that the Denver Mint’s MS65 grade coins have sold for remarkable prices.

 Collector engagement with these coins can be observed through recent market patterns.